cabforum/smime/SBR.md

 6. **From authorized reference sources as supplementary evidence**

-Evidence for Individual identity attributes SHALL use at least one of the following sources for authoritative evidence:  a physical or digital identiy document, digital signature supported by certificate, Enterprise RA records, or a Verified Legal Opinion.
+Evidence for Individual identity attributes SHALL use at least one of the following sources for authoritative evidence:  a physical or digital identity document, digital signature supported by certificate, Enterprise RA records, or a Verified Legal Opinion.

 The CA or RA MAY additionally gather and verify supplementary evidence using authorized reference sources such as additional official documents, QGIS, GTIS, Regulated Professions Information Source, or national population registers.

 Examples of this method include:

-* If the Subject presents an ID featuring an Applicant name that has subsquently been changed, the evidence MAY be complemented by inspection of an official document such as a marriage certificate or court order documenting the change.
+* If the Subject presents an ID featuring an Applicant name that has subsequently been changed, the evidence MAY be complemented by inspection of an official document such as a marriage certificate or court order documenting the change.
 * If a professional title of a regulated profession in the`subject:country` is to be used it SHALL be verified against a Regulated Professions Information Source as described in [Section 3.2.8.8](#3288-regulated-professions-information-source).

 When external registers are used, the CA or RA SHALL only accept official national or nationally approved registers.
 The CA SHALL document and publish the accepted authorized registers and reference sources, including a list of the documents or attestations accepted as supplementary evidence of identity.